-Poor coordination between superelevation transition and a vertical alignment may result in a flat spot in the pavement surface, which will not drain water off the surface.
-Refer to Section 2A-4 for more information about the coordination between superelevation transition and vertical alignment.
+Poor coordination between superelevation transition and a vertical alignment may result in a flat spot in the pavement surface which will not drain water off the surface.
+See Section 2B for more information about the coordination between superelevation transition and vertical alignment.